geogardenclub/geogardenclub.github.io/docs/develop/managing-firebase-data.md

 What's cool about the implementation of Database Operation is that when you navigate to the screen, it will tell you what it's going to do if you hit the "Invoke Operation" button.
 In this example, it will update 145 Observation documents.

 To do this, the setup() method is called when you visit the page, and its task is to figure out all the documents that need to be updated and then update the appropriate field in the "data" instance.
 This enables the page to provide feedback on how many entities of what type are going to be changed if you actually invoke the operation.
 (You can also use logger statements to get additional info on what the operation will do.)

+## 3. Is the database appropriate?

+The answer is, more often than not, no.  Database evolution is a continuing part of system development and enhancement.
+So, we must often: (a) update our entity representations, (b) update our UI, (c) update our tests, and (d) use the Database Operation command to migrate the existing data to the new representation.